Gwalior Fort: Etymology

 The construction of the fort is associated with a local legend, and the exact date of its construction is therefore unknown.
-According to the legend, a local king named Suraj Sen ruled the region around the 3rd century CE.
-The king suffered from leprosy, a deadly disease that was incurable at the time.
-One day, while hunting at Gopgiri (Gop Mountain), he met with a sage named Gwalipa or Galav, who miraculously cured his disease by asking him to drink water from a sacred pond, believed to be the pond that is located inside the fort today.
-When the king was cured, he decided to build a wall around the pond, which later became known as Suraj Kund, and constructed the fort to honor the sage, after whom he also named the city "Gwalior".
-Historical Sanskrit inscriptions and Gupta period records, however, refer to the site as Gop Parvat (Gop Mountain), Gopachala Durg, Gopgiri, and Gopadiri, all of which mean "cowherd's hill".
+According to this legend, a local king named Suraj Sen ruled the region around the 3rd century CE.
+He suffered from the then incurable leprosy.
+One day, while hunting at Gopgiri (Gop mountain), he met a sage named Gwalipa or Galav, who miraculously cured the disease by asking him to drink water from a sacred pond.
+When the king was cured, he decided to build a wall around the pond, later known as Suraj Kund, and constructed the fort on the Gop Hill and named it "Gwalior" meaning abode of Saint Gwalipa.
+Subsequently, a bustling city developed around the fort.
+However, historical Sanskrit inscriptions and Gupta period records refer to the site as Gop Parvat (Gop Mountain), Gopachala Durg, Gopgiri, and Gopadiri, all of which mean "cowherd's hill".